SelfishOlex/MiniAudioO3DE/README.md

 This is a very early integration of https://miniaud.io/ into Open 3D Engine as a Gem.
 It has the most fundamental features working already: sound playback, sound positioning, and listener positioning.
 One can test the sounds in the Editor viewport without entering game mode.

 # Supported Sound Formats
-- Wav only for now (miniaudio supports a lot more)
+- Wav only (in main branch)
+- Mp3, Flac and Ogg support is available in development branch

 # Components
 - MiniAudio Playback Component